Physical force or threats of violence to steal property from someone. The penalty is up to life imprisonment.

 Causing a Disturbance

 Disturbing the peace and quiet of the occupants of a dwelling house (Note: it could also be making noise at night contrary to a city bylaw.).
-The penalty is up to six months imprisonment and/or a $2000 fine.
+The penalty is up to six months imprisonment.

 Parking in a "No-Parking" Zone